Revolutionary Tribunal: Origin

 The Revolutionary Tribunal was fully re-established in October at a time of crisis in the new French Republic.
 The War of the First Coalition was going badly.
 An unsatisfied Dumouriez wanted to restore a (constitutional) monarchy and reintroduce the French Constitution of 1791.
 The provisional government responded by taking a number of measures to defend the integrity of the Republic.

 Even in these circumstances, the Convention was initially reluctant to restore the Revolutionary Tribunal.
 On 10 March, responding to serious disorder in the streets of Paris, Georges Danton, with Robespierre's support, proposed its revival, but the majority of deputés were not in favour.
 After a long debate, towards midnight, Danton was able to persuade a majority to vote for it only by raising the spectre of further uncontrolled massacres, as had taken place the previous September.
 If the Convention did not agree to create the Tribunal, he argued, the people would be compelled to make their own justice.
 "Let us be terrible," said Danton, "so that the people will not have to be."
 On this basis, the Convention finally agreed that there should be established in Paris the Extraordinary Criminal Tribunal (Tribunal criminel extraordinaire), which received the official name of the Revolutionary Tribunal by a decree of 29 October 1793.

-Robespierre became one members of the Committee of General Defence to coordinate the war effort.
+Robespierre became a member of the Committee of General Defence to coordinate the war effort.
 Danton, Charles-Francois Delacroix, Beurnonville and several other deputies were sent to Belgium to question and arrest Dumouriez.
 Other measures taken in response to the crisis around the same time included the formal establishment of a Revolutionary Watch Committee in every neighbourhood and the creation of the Committee of Public Safety on 6 April 1793.